-From the 14th till the 22nd of September, our volunteers alongside young people from France, Italy, Spain, Poland, Bulgaria & Turkey took part in an International Training Course program in France.
+From the 9th till the 15th of October, our volunteers alongside young people from Poland, Hungary, Slovakia and Portugal took part in an International Youth Exchange program in Poland.

 In the following lines, you can explore the experiences that our volunteers gained through their participation.

 During these difficult times we traveled to Poland to participate in a project called “Come close to nature”.
 It was my first time as a leader and I was a bit concerned, but with the help of Nikos from GYM I learned a lot.
 When I saw the willa we were about to stay, I realized that the title of the project will be fulfilled.
 The small village, fires at night, stars in the sky, the hut with the fireplace, even the snow of one day.
 Everything was so peaceful, exactly what we needed to calm from the noisy cities.